Higher education courses and qualifications

 Conversion courses.
 A conversion course is a vocational postgraduate qualification usually taken by graduates wanting to change subject area after their first degree and better prepare themselves for the job market.

-Taught postgraduate programmes consist of a series of lectures and exams and/or coursework assessment.
-Research postgraduate programmes involve in-depth study of a specific field, usually over a period of two or three years.
+Taught postgraduate programmes consist of a series of lectures or seminars, and are assessed through exams or coursework.
+Research postgraduate programmes require more in-depth independent study, usually over a period of two or three years.
 You then report on your research by writing it in the form of a thesis or dissertation.

 Subjects and modules